insect-biome-atlas/happ/README.md

 - `chimera_filtering`: identifies and removes chimeras in the ASV dataset
 - `clustering`: clusters the ASVs using the tools specified in the configuration file
 - `numts_filtering`: identifies and removes ASV clusters that are likely to derive from Nuclear mitochondrial DNA (NUMTs)
+- `post_processing`: removes clusters that are likely to represent contaminants and/or artifacts
 - `all`: runs all the steps above

 The config file should be a file in YAML-format specifying various parameters,